AbhinavJangra29/GANS/WGAN GH/README.md

 The architecture is simple invloving some basic conv nets, comments are added in the code for more understanding. ;)
 </p>

+<h1>CONS</h1>
+weight clipping is a clearly terrible way to enforce the constraint in the diagram(lipschitz contraint) . if the clipping parameter is large then it can take a long time for any weight to reach their limit, thereby making it harder to train the critic till optimality. if clipping is small then it leads to vanishing gradient.
+So we introduce a new concept called gradient penalty , which is more effective in this case.